ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 It is the responsibility of the committee to make certain that the execution of the Reception does not conflict with the current rules reated by THS, KTH or the chapter.

 For more extensive information please refer to the Rules for the Reception committee.

+The operational year of the Reception committee starts when all members of the committee's board have been elected by the chapter meeting.